I have a slight problem with the 8th of March.

 I’ll admit, it is not always easy or doable, but to me this represents the way to true equality, where we can all mutually respect each other and truly internalise the belief that our rights are in fact inalienable rights, not just shallow social conventions.
 Although I do acknowledge that human rights are a purely human societal invention, I strongly, albeit idealistically, believe every single individual should have the right of personal dignity and choice.
 On a similar note, I believe that anyone who purposely violates another’s rights forsakes their own to all but the most basic degree, but I digress.

 While I hope we may grow beyond the need for a special women’s day one day and achieve true equal rights worldwide without trying to erase or compensate for our differences, I am still aware of the sacrifices of the women who came before me and believe their struggles should be honoured and remembered, all the more since these struggles are still ongoing.
-For me, women’s day should thus be about the commemoration of the history of the women’s rights movement, not about being a woman.
+For me, women’s day should thus really be about the commemoration of the history of the women’s rights movement as originally intended, but never practised, not about the basic fact of being a woman.